-2013 will be our eighth season offering our popular vegetable CSA program.
-Update: We are taking new members now, to start our program at the end of May!!!
-You can download our 2013 Main Season Veggie CSA brochure and sign-up form below:
+We are now taking sign ups for our 2014 vegetable CSA!
+2014 will be our ninth season offering our popular CSA program.
+You can download our 2014 Veggie CSA brochure and sign-up form by clicking the link below:

 What is a CSA?